Durgavasu58/sridurgavasu_CustomerApiProject/README.md

-Note:- share the ".env"  file of the project sensitive information securely
+Note:- shared the ".env"  file of the project conifgurations in respective email

 Installation steps: